laelsirus/Dell-Latitude-5290-2-in-1-CLOVER/README.md

 - Wireless Communication - DW1830(BCM943602BAED) is not recommended on this model
   &ensp; Issues 1 : When the battery is in use, bluetooth not works properly after sleep
-  &ensp; &ensp; It needs to reinstall the Bluetooth driver on Windows to get back to normal
+  &ensp; &ensp; &ensp; &ensp; It needs to reinstall the Bluetooth driver on Windows to get back to normal
   &ensp; Issues 2 : If check 'Wake for Wi-Fi network access', wifi speed will be very slow after sleep
   DW1560(BCM94352ZAE) will be tested soon